 By Nicola Wright

+A total of 29% of our respondents reported they experienced a pay increase after obtaining a Microsoft Dynamics 365 certification.
 This is a pretty juicy stat, and certification becomes even more attractive when you consider the wider appeal.

-The fact is, even if your current employer doesn’t immediately bump up your pay packet post-certification, getting your Dynamics CRM skills officially endorsed can increase your overall worth, leading to better prospects and greater opportunities.
+The fact is, even if your current employer doesn’t immediately bump up your pay packet post-certification, getting your Dynamics 365 skills officially endorsed can increase your overall worth, leading to better prospects and greater opportunities.

 All this, as well as the potential to increase your salary, especially when taking the next step in your career.
 (And who doesn’t want that?)

 If you’re a Dynamics 365 professional specializing in its CRM-related apps—Sales, Customer Service, Marketing, Field Service and Project Operations—it could be high time to get certified.